sanaynesargi/RiskAI/README.md

 *Updates to come (DNN for use of more strategies)*

-**IF YOU DON'T LIKE MO BAMBA by Shack Wes, then turn the MUSIC flag off, the purpose of the music was to help in development!**

 This implementation of DL-MCTS on the game of RISK was meant to broaden my understanding of AI and various AI algorithms.
 Initally, I thought about approaching this problem with the classic minimax algorithm, but the game of RISK proved to be to complex for it.
 Instead I opted to use Monte Carlo Tree Search (MCTS) to search a wide range of possibilities in a short amount of time, this enabled me to create a (relatively) quick AI that makes pretty good moves.
 Of course RISK is a strategy game so "good" moves are subjective, but it gets the job done and I'm happy with it.